sugarlabs/aslo-v4/README.md

 ## Minimal usage

-Sugar Labs appstore generator (`aslo4`) is highly customizable.
+ASLO4 generator (`aslo4`) is highly customizable.
 A sample usage and explanation have been provided below

 ### Pre-requisites